 Traffic permitting, these family-friendly walks are all less than an hour away from Leeds and they’re perfect for tiring out adventurous youngsters.
 You can go on an epic expedition into the jungles of the Meanwood Valley Trail, follow the tracks of ancient railways through The Lines Way and scale the bizarrely-shaped geology at Brimham Rocks.
-With plenty to keep the kids entertain and oodles of options for buggies, you’re sure to find something that suits.
+With plenty to keep the kids entertained and oodles of options for buggies, you’re sure to find something that suits.

 St Aidan’s Nature Reserve

 An RSPB site with plenty of lakes and wetland birds, St Aidan’s Nature Reserve is a hidden gem that may have passed you by.
 There are five flat and pushchair-friendly routes that weave around the lakes and lots of picnic spots.
 From skylarks to marsh harriers, you can spot loads of feathered friends on your way round, which makes it one of the best walks for kids.

 With views over the lakes, the visitor centre is an equally impressive spot.
 Here, you can pick up a bug-hunting backpack with wildlife charts, a quiz and a specimen jar that has a magnifying lid, so the kids can set off on the ultimate hunt for minibeasts.
 Their friendly expert staff are also on-hand if you have any questions about the creatures in the reserve.

 St Aidan’s Nature Reserve, Allerton Bywater, Leeds, West Yorkshire, LS26 8AL.